 In February 2007, the directors and corporate governance committee reviewed directors' responses to a questionnaire asking about their relationships with the company (and those of their immediate family members) and other potential conflicts of interest, as well as material provided by management related to transactions, relationships, or arrangements between the company and the directors or parties related to the directors.
 The committee determined that all 10 non-employee directors listed below are independent, and that the members of the audit, compensation, and directors and corporate governance committees also meet the independence tests referenced above.
 The committee recommended this conclusion to the board and explained the basis for its decision, and this conclusion was adopted by the full board.
 The committee and the board determined that none of the 10 directors listed below has had during the last three years (i) any of the relationships listed above or (ii) any other material relationship with the company that would compromise his or her independence.
-The table below includes a description of categories or types of transactions, relationships, or arrangements considered by the board (in addition to those listed above) in reaching its determination that the directors are independent.
+The table below includes a description of categories or types or transactions, relationships, or arrangements considered by the board (in addition to those listed above) in reaching its determination that the directors are independent.

-Name Independent Transactions/Relationships/Arrangements Sir Winfried Bischoff Yes Commercial banking, capital markets, and indenture trustee relationships between Lilly and various Citigroup banks - immaterial Mr. Cook Yes None Dr. Feldstein Yes Lilly grants and contributions to Harvard University and the National Bureau of Economic Research - immaterial Mr. Fisher Yes None Mr. Fyrwald Yes Lilly's purchase of DuPont chemicals - immaterial Dr. Gilman Yes Lilly's grants and contributions to the University of Texas Southwestern Medical Center - immaterial Ms. Horn Yes None Ms. Marram Yes None Dr. Prendergast Yes Lilly grants and contributions to Mayo Clinic, Mayo Medical School, and Mayo Foundation - immaterial Ms. Seifert Yes None
+Name Independent Transactions/Relationships/Arrangements

+Sir Winfried Bischoff Yes

+Mr. Cook Yes

+Dr. Feldstein Yes

+Mr. Fisher Yes

+Mr. Fyrwald Yes

+Dr. Gilman Yes

+Ms. Horn Yes

+Ms. Marram Yes

+Dr. Prendergast Yes

+Ms. Seifert Yes